Sintraconsulting/Interview-Java/README.md

 ## Scenario
-Given an identity card image with related hash application have to check it on insert/update
+Given an identity card image with related hash application have to check it before insert/update

 ## Expectations